North Riverside, Illinois: Education

 North Riverside is split into two educational districts.
 First Avenue, IL-171, serves as the dividing line.
 Komarek School District 94 serves the population on the west side of First Avenue and Riverside School District 96 serves the population on the east side of First Avenue.

-Shopping
+Economy

 North Riverside Park Mall

 North Riverside Park Mall is located at 7501 W. Cermak Road.
-The mall features three department store anchors (Sears, JCPenney, and Carson Pirie Scott) as well as 130 specialty shops.
+The mall features three department store anchors as well as 130 specialty shops.
 In addition, the food court, located at the main entrance to the mall, features local favorites, as well as several chain restaurants.
-Outside of the food court choices is Emperor's Buffet and Olive Garden.

 Costco & Edward Don

 In 2011, Edward Don, a large restaurant supply company, elected to relocate to the Village of Woodridge, citing better tax incentives and issues with the property owners.
 In March 2013, Costco closed on a deal with North Riverside and the property owners of the vacated Edward Don building.
 Costco held their grand opening on November 25.
 The property also has 4 outlots slated to be sold to other companies.